Labour election victory leaves universities hoping for change

 Labour has swept to power in the UK, with universities now pushing incoming ministers to honour promises to “secure the future” of the sector.

-Sir Keir Starmer’s party has returned to Downing Street for the first time in 14 years.
-During the six-week-long election campaign, Labour declined to rule out “bailouts” for institutions in trouble or raising tuition fees as it acknowledged the “crisis” in funding for institutions.
+During the six-week-long election campaign, Labour declined to rule out “bailouts” for institutions in trouble or raising tuition fees as it acknowledged the “crisis” in funding for higher education.

-It now faces calls to act quickly amid fears a university could go under, with a rescue or transition fund and a change in narrative on international students on the sector’s wish list, along with tackling the thorny issue of fees.
+It now faces calls to act quickly amid fears that a university could go under, with a rescue or transition fund and a change in narrative on international students on the sector’s wish list, along with tackling the thorny issue of fees.

 Labour’s 133-page manifesto, published on 13 June, gave little detail as to where it was heading on funding questions but did outline various commitments relevant to universities, including closer integration with other forms of skills training and confirmation that short-term funding cycles for research and development would be scrapped in favour of 10-year budgets.